 A high school campus is an ever-evolving place of preparation concerning dialect and understanding the topic list.
 After high school, students experience research and methodology of invested interests for vocational directives.
 A middle school is an educational place of transition where basic knowledge and insight are toward long-term learning.
 I cover teacher directives and continue course routines and processes with my simple job from topic to topic.
-I always consider my educational background and rationalize the bigger picture of what school is and what "State Standards" and "Grade Level Expectations" are working for student awareness from campus to campus.
+I always consider my educational background and rationalize the bigger picture of what school is and what "State Standards" and "Grade Level Expectations" work for student awareness from campus to campus.

 My abstract painting has been juried, and I set up my tent and panels to sell one-of-a-kind artwork.
 Since 2014, being juried and showing and selling oil paintings at art fairs has opened my canvas designs to thousands of people, and I enjoy the work.
 I have set up my booth at festivals in St. Louis, such as Laumeier Park on Mother's Day and Webster Groves, Missouri.
 I have paintings for sale on my art website, and I work in my home studio.
 For five years through 2019, my canvases have been presented and sold at predominant art shows in St. Louis, MO.